Assessed Value Vs. Market Value: Your Questions Answered

 The market value of a home is often referred to as the fair market value.
 Whether you’re buying a house or selling a house, this is a critical number.
 Essentially, the market value determines how much a home will cost.

-How Is A Fair Market Value Determined?
+How Is Fair Market Value Determined?

 The property tax rate will vary widely based on your location.
-For example, according to Wallet Hub’s data, the average U.S. homeowner will pay $2,375 per year in property taxes.
-But New Jersey residents will pay a median of $8,362 in property taxes annually.
-The assessed value of the home will determine how much your property tax bill will be each year.
+For example, according to data from WalletHub, the average U.S. homeowner will pay $2,375 per year in property taxes.
+But New Jersey residents will pay a median amount of $8,362 in property taxes annually.
+The assessed value of the home determines how much your property tax bill is each year.

 The assessed value of a home can have a major impact on your budget.
 So, how does an assessor arrive at this important number?

-- Recent improvements.
-A kitchen renovation, bathroom remodel or major addition will likely increase the value of a home.
+- Recent improvements: A kitchen renovation, bathroom remodel or major addition will likely increase the value of a home.

-- Rebuilding costs.
-The estimated cost of rebuilding a house will affect the assessed property value.
+- Rebuilding costs: The estimated cost of rebuilding a house will affect the assessed property value.